DudleyLab/rstudio-docker-tutorial/README.md

 2. I have included a skeleton [`install.R`](https://github.com/DudleyLab/rstudio-docker-tutorial/blob/7dd80c4be4888face3476397c0532660797ea8bf/install.R) file.
     - This could do anything you can code in R.
     - I use it to download data from GEO &/or to install a local package if I'm developing one.
-    - Note also that this file is marked to not be ignored in the `.dockerignore` file.
+    - Note also that this file is marked to not be ignored in the `.dockerignore` file above.
 Editing the file will force the image to be rebuilt when you do `docker-compose up` or `docker build .`.
-        ```
-        !install.R
-        ```
 3. I have edited the `docker-compose.yml` file to include the following line:
     ```
     build: .